 Any tips to pass on to students thinking of coming here?

 My advice to students starting university would be the standard “have fun and work hard”, I know many people who left the “work hard” bit too late in their degrees and as a result didn’t achieve the grades to go on and do what they wanted afterwards.
 It is definitely possible to find a good balance at the beginning and maintain it throughout.

 What are your aspirations for the future?

-My aspirations for the future are first of all to succeed in my PhD and then to pursue a career within academia.
+My aspirations for the future are first of all to pursue a career within academia.